Claude vs GitHub Copilot: Which AI Tool Should You Choose?

 Claude and GitHub Copilot are both regularly tagged as "AI for developers", but they answer different procurement questions.
 Claude is Anthropic's general-purpose conversational AI, sold as a freemium consumer chat product and a separate metered developer API; Anthropic positions it around careful reasoning, long-context comprehension, and instructable behavior.
 GitHub Copilot is GitHub's AI pair-programming assistant, sold to individual developers and to engineering organizations; it lives primarily inside supported IDEs (VS Code, JetBrains IDEs, Visual Studio, Neovim, Xcode, Zed, Eclipse, and others enumerated on the official plans page) and inside GitHub itself, where it offers chat, completion, agent-mode features, pull-request assistance, and a CLI.

 That difference is most of the decision.
 If your job is reading, writing, analyzing, and occasionally coding, Claude is on the table and Copilot is not — Copilot has no real "general writing assistant" surface.
-If your job is shipping code in an IDE, on GitHub, every day, Copilot is on the table; Claude can absolutely help you reason about code and explain a design, but it does not put suggestions into your editor or PR.
+If your job is shipping code in an IDE, on GitHub, every day, Copilot is on the table; the Claude product — chat, Claude Code, and the developer API — can absolutely help you reason about code and explain a design, but it does not put suggestions into your editor or PR.
+That stays true even though eligible Copilot plans can now select a Claude model in Copilot's own picker — that is Copilot's in-editor surface running a Claude model under GitHub's terms, not the Claude product gaining an in-editor surface; see the "Source-freshness note (2026-07-25)" above.

 A pricing caveat applies on both sides.
 Claude's plan names and prices were read from claude.com/pricing on 2026-05-22 KST: Free at $0, Pro at $20/month billed monthly or $17/month with annual billing, Max 5x and Max 20x both starting from $100/month for higher usage allowance, plus a separate developer API surface whose per-model token rates were not in scope of that fetch.
 GitHub Copilot's plan structure was read from github.com/features/copilot/plans on 2026-05-22 KST: Free at $0 (50 agent/chat requests and 2,000 completions per month, with access to a listed model set including Haiku 4.5 and GPT-5 mini, plus Copilot CLI, no credit card required), Pro at $10/user/month, Pro+ at $39/user/month, and Business and Enterprise listed with Contact Sales pricing in the section read.
 Both vendors have changed plans, quotas, and model lineups multiple times across releases; reconfirm before any pricing-sensitive commitment.